MVCoconut/coconut.data/README.md

 A model in coconut is an object that `implements coconut.data.Model`.

 Models are quite restrictive about what kind of properties they allow.
-Currently, there are six kinds, each of which is designated by special metadata.
+Currently, there are seven kinds, each of which is designated by special metadata.

 - `@:constant` - is initialized upon construction and never changes
 - `@:observable` - may change over time with the model's *transtions* (more on those later)